-Our Major Initiatives/Commitments Responsible Directorate Status 1.6 Maintain a register of Swimming Pools and Spas known to Council, as required by the new Swimming Pool Safety legislation, to ensure all registered pools and spas meet current safety barrier requirements. → Comment: Due to the changes in the Building Act, Building Services successfully created an online eform to register pools and spas via Council's website.
+Our Major Initiatives/Commitments Responsible Directorate Status 1.6 Maintain a register of Swimming Pools and Spas known to Council, as required by the new Swimming Pool Safety legislation, to ensure all registered pools and spas meet current safety barrier requirements. → Comment: Due to the changes in the Building Act, Building Ser to register pools and spas via Council's website.
+Council has re lodge Certificates of Compliance and /or Non-Compliance as re cently introduced a se econd e-form to to register pools and spas via Council's website.
 Council has recently introduced a second e-form to lodge Certificates of Compliance and /or Non-Compliance as required by the Building Regulations for pools and spas following safety barrier compliance inspections.
 To date in excess of 6,100 pools and spas have been registered via the Council's website.
 Boroondara has approximately 10,300 known pools and spas and there are approximately 4,200 to be registered by owner.

-1.7 Raise awareness of community safety in Boroondara through events, projects, advocacy and education. ÅÅ ~ ement the Asset Management Plan to ensure Council ets are managed appropriately for the community.
-Image: A start of the start of Cou uate community engagement practices across ncil to ensure they are inclusive and respectful of ble with a disability.
-Image: A start of the start of whic unde ver the "Boroondara Sports Club Awards" initiative h recognises and promotes clubs that support errepresented groups, provide community benefit, port volunteers and promote the benefits of healthier g. Å Å Image: A start of the start of
+1.7 Raise awareness of community safety in Boroondara through events, projects, advocacy and education. مَ ~ 1.8 Implement the Asset Management Plan to ensure Council Assets are managed appropriately for the community.
+Image: A start of the start of 1.9 Evaluate community engagement practices across Council to ensure they are inclusive and respectful of people with a disability.
+Image: A start of the start of 1.10 Deliver the "Boroondara Sports Club Awards" initiative which recognises and promotes clubs that support underrepresented groups, provide community benefit, support volunteers and promote the benefits of healthier living. Å Image: A start of the start of

-Service category Description Net Cost Actual Budget Variance \$'000 Arts and Cultural arts and cultural initiatives and programs, such as exhibitions, festivals and events \$2,447 \$2,970 Services programs and manages Council's art facilities at the Town Hall Gallery, Kew Court House, Hawthorn Arts Centre and other community spaces (\$523) provides flexible spaces for community hire, including meetings, community events, private bookings and conference facilities oversees the management and care of Town Hall Gallery Collection provides support for community arts and culture groups through funding, partnerships, advice and advocacy.
+Service category Description Net Cost Actual Budget Variance \$'000 Arts and Cultural Services arts and cultural initiatives and programs, such as exhibitions, festivals and events programs and manages Council's art facilities at the Town Hall Gallery, Kew Court House, Hawthorn Arts Centre and other community spaces provides flexible spaces for community hire, including meetings, community events, private bookings and conference facilities oversees the management and care of Town Hall Gallery Collection provides support for community arts and culture groups \$2,447 \$2,970 (\$523)